ForgeRock/openid/README.md

 3. Create the agent profile as described in the examples.
 4. Try it out.

-Neither example is secure.
-Instead both are completely transparent, showing the requests and the steps for the Basic and Implicit Profiles.
+The examples are not secure.
+Instead they are completely transparent, showing the requests and the steps for the Basic and Implicit Profiles, and showing how to register a client dynamically.

-TODO

-*   Session management

 * * *
 This Source Code Form is subject to the terms of the Mozilla Public